Keep Your Summer Carefree by Improving Fuel Economy & Efficiency

 Ah, summer.
 A time for kicking back, soaking up the sun and hitting the open road.
 Sounds delightful, right?
 Well, yeah, unless you manage a bunch of drivers.
-If your business relies on fleet efficiency, then every car you see heading out on a summer road trip adds up to higher prices at the pump.
+If your business relies on fuel economy and fleet efficiency, then every car you see heading out on a summer road trip adds up to higher prices at the pump.
 Sure, gas prices have been low this year.
 But life experience tells us that they’ll surge again come summer — and you won’t want to waste a drop.

 , according to Popular Mechanics, idling for just a short while will suck up a lot of fuel very quickly.
 If you track your drivers’ idling time, however, you can analyze how much of that waiting around is appropriate — and how much is just wasting gas.

 It’s an ugly truth: Some drivers take advantage of their employers by filling containers for personal use, such as gassing up their lawn mowers or ATVs.
 A gallon here or there might not seem like much, but across a whole fleet over the course of a year, it can add up to big losses.
 Integrating your drivers’ fuel cards

 , according the Department of Energy.
-Just think about that a second: You could increase your fleet’s gas mileage by a third, simply by encouraging drivers to follow posted limits.
+Just think about that a second: You could increase your fleet’s fuel economy by a third, simply by encouraging drivers to follow posted limits.
 Implementing a fleet tracker that keeps tabs on speed will help you follow which drivers travel too fast.
 Just knowing that you’re watching will go a long way toward encouraging them to follow the rules.

 Who wants to be bombarded by huge gas bills in the summer?
 These next few months should be a carefree time.
 Increasing your fleet’s fuel efficiency will help keep it that way.

 page for more fuel efficiency tips to take you into summer!